 What is a Prime Contractor?

-A prime contractor, in the context of the construction industry, is the main contractor who oversees a large project.
-This contractor is in direct contact with the client and holds the primary responsibility for the construction, execution, quality, and completion of the project under the agreed terms and schedules.
-The prime contractor typically subcontracts portions of the project to specialty contractors or subcontractors while retaining overall control of the project operations.
-In addition, the prime contractor manages procurement of materials, labor, and equipment, ensuring compliance with building codes and regulations.
-As the principal point of contact, the prime contractor addresses concerns and resolves issues related to the project, contributing to the effective execution and timely delivery.
-The prime contractor plays a pivotal role in the construction industry, providing leadership and coordination for complex projects.
+A prime contractor, also commonly referred to as a general contractor, is the main contractor responsible for managing an entire construction project.
+They are in direct contact with the build’s owner/developer and hold primary responsibility for the construction, execution, quality, and completion of the project under the agreed terms and schedules.
+As such, the prime contractor addresses concerns and resolves issues related to the project, contributing to the effective execution and timely delivery.
+The prime contractor also manages the procurement of materials, labor, and equipment, ensuring compliance with building codes and regulations.